-For after-hours emergency assistance for Works & Engineering Waterworks, Sewer and Roads Operations, please call 905.885.2431 and Press "2".
+For after-hours emergency assistance for Roads related issues, please call 905.885.2431 and Press "2".
 Our Contact Centre Agents at T.A.S.
 Communications will be very pleased to assist you.

 Rural Roadside Vegetation Management is maintained by Roads Operators who are committed to effecting a safe roadside environment for the safety of all roadway users while valuing the natural environment.
 This policy is developed to provide operable guidelines for the management of roadside vegetation and is premised on a vegetation management approach using manual, herbicidal, and mechanical means in demonstration of practical and cost-effective environmental stewardship. - Click this link to review the Rural Roadside Vegetation Management Policy